-Avoided Natural Depletion Avoided Emissions Greenhouse Gas Removals (GGRs) Avoiding deforestation/ protecting forestsProtecting wetlandsProtecting peatlands Renewable energy projects Energy efficiency projects (LED lighting, boiler upgrade, etc.) Natural Engineered Direct air capture technologies
+Avoided Natural Depletion Avoided Emissions Greenhouse Gas Removals (GGRs) Avoiding deforestation/protecting forests Protecting wetlands Protecting peatlands Renewable energy projects Energy efficiency projects (LED lighting, boiler upgrade, etc.) Natural Afforestation Ocean fertilisation Mineral Carbonisation Engineered Direct air capture technologies

-Tree planting
+Tree Planting

-The council has already undertaken and is involved in programmes for tree planting across the county borough.
+The Council has already undertaken and is involved in programmes for tree planting across the county.
 These include the I-Tree eco-study and the Queen's Green Canopy, but there is no doubt that more will need to be planted to successfully reach Net Zero by 2030.